 To inform the draft zoning code, project consultants led a development scenario workshop with key community members and decision-makers on August 24, 2024.
+The general public was told not to attend this session.
 Attendees were presented with development scenarios for three locations with future development potential.
 Participants worked with project consultants to finalize a scenario that included height, density, and other development regulations using real-time 3D visuals.